OrderBot/OrderBot/README.md

 #**OrderBot**
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Given scope is an “Invoice (order and inventory) processing” system.
-Considering this in mind, this assignment has been prototyped and developed like a complete real time inventory processing system in all aspects.
+Considering this in mind, this project has been prototyped and developed like a complete real time inventory processing system in all aspects.
 Below are the salient features of this design.
 <br><br>
 <b>Designed an intelligent Order Processing system capable of processing multiple invoices simultaneously.</b>
 <br>